 Don’t like boat?
 Don’t go!

-There are a few things to take into consideration, for one, you will spend a portion of your day on a speed boat.
-The longest time you will be on a speed boat is in the morning around 7:30 AM while travelling to the Blue cave, in the early morning the sun will not be as strong, even in the summer.
+You will spend a portion of your day on a speed boat.
+The longest time you will be on a speed boat is in the morning around 7:30 AM while traveling to the Blue cave, in the early morning the sun will not be as strong, even in the summer.
 However, for the rest of the tour, it is always advised to bring sunscreen and sunglasses.
 If you are taking a hat with you, make sure that it won’t fly away during our travels.
-If you are travelling with us during pre or postseason, you won’t have to worry about the chilly wind as we have prepared wind jackets for our guests.
+During pre or postseason, you won’t have to worry about the chilly wind as we have prepared wind jackets for our guests.
 Life jackets are also available to ease people’s worries.
-We have been organizing the Blue cave tour for many years and never had any complications, but we understand our visitors concerns and will do everything in our power to make our guests feel comfortable.
+We have been organizing the Blue cave tour for many years and never had any complications, but we understand our visitor’s concerns and will do everything in our power to make our guests feel comfortable.

 With all boat trips from Split, most people are very keen on the swimming part.
-We will be visiting some beaches such as Stončica and Stiniva, however you can also swim at the town beaches in Komiža and Hvar.
-Swimming is not mandatory, but we do advise to bring swimsuits, towels and a change of clothes, after all you might not be able to resist the clear waters of the Adriatic Sea, so why take any chances.
+We will be visiting some beaches such as Stončica and Stiniva, however, you can also swim at the town beaches in Komiža and Hvar.
+Swimming is not mandatory, but we do advise you to bring swimsuits, towels and a change of clothes.
+After all, you might not be able to resist the clear waters of the Adriatic Sea, so why take any chances.